ivynya/analytics/.github/README.md

 These analytics hits are typically done server-side to prevent being blocked by scripts or slowing down page loads.
 Because no "creepy" or personally-identifiable data (that I wouldn't be able to use anyway) like location, IP, device specifications, mouse cursor movement, etc etc is collected - only page hit numbers and interactions are - this is a great way to track user behavior without being invasive.

 ## Compatibility with [ivynya/redirect](https://github.com/ivynya/redirect)
-Analytics V2 remains compatible with `redirect` to track visits for dynamic redirects, managed from Notion.
+Analytics V3 remains compatible with `redirect` to track visits for dynamic redirects, managed from Notion.
 See the `redirect` GitHub page for setup and usage.

 ## Licensing & Contributing
 Contributions are welcome!
-Please first open an issue on this repository.
+Please first open an issue on this repository before making a pull request.

+To run the project locally, you need Go installed (tested on 1.20+).
+Create a .env file according to the .env.example and then source it into your environment.
+Then, run `go run ./cmd/analytics` to start the server on localhost:3000.

 This repository lives under MIT license.